 The number of student representatives elected varies depending on your faculty or school.
 Elected students are able to provide input into policy, procedural and academic matters, and may also represent their faculty or school in meetings with corporate organisations, government bodies and non-governmental organisations.

-Each faculty or school has two representative bodies: the Faculty/University School, and the Faculty Board/University School Board.
-There are also student members on the Academic Board.
-The Academic Board has the principal responsibility to encourage and maintain the highest standards in teaching, scholarship and research and to safeguard the academic freedom of the University.
+Each faculty or school has two representative bodies: the Faculty/University School, and the Faculty board/University School Board.
+There are also elected student members on the Academic Board.

 Two students are elected to be members of Senate.
 Senate Fellows perform functions of the Senate with due care and diligence, acting in the best interests of the University.
 They provide valuable contribution in Senate meetings and standing committees.